When John Winthrop set foot on the shores of Salem in 1630, he carried with him an out-of-date almanac that belonged to his father, Adam Winthrop.

 Sept.
 2. There was seene in ye skie a fearful sight.

 Winthrop brought it as a keepsake, but it foretold the explosion of almanac publishing and diary-keeping in colonial New England.
 For centuries they were surefire bestsellers, serving as daily planners for New England colonists.
-By year’s end, nearly every New England household was ordering an almanac.
+Eventually, nearly every New England household ordered an almanac at year’s end.
 Without one, the colonist was lost.

 Second Only to the Bible

 An almanac was the second publication to come off the first American printing press in Cambridge, Mass., in 1639 – nearly a century before Benjamin Franklin began publishing Poor Richard’s in Philadelphia in 1731.

 John Winthrop recorded daily events in his almanac, though even his descendant Robert Winthrop didn’t find them interesting.
 Winthrop’s son John, later governor of Connecticut, also kept the habit instilled in him by his grandfather, who had made him an almanac to keep as a diary.

 This day, May 10 in the afternoon, the Patent for Connecticut was sealed.

 Returned to my own bed after my sickness of the Small Pox.

 On March 16, 1679, he wrote,